 And along with other big companies, we’re asking the government to make mental health first-aid training mandatory – it’s something we already provide here at Bupa.

 I need help.
 What’s my next step?

-†As of September 2020, this analysis is based on an internally conducted review of the consumer, SME and Corporate health insurance markets using publicly available information from the major insurers in the UK health insurance markets.
-Combined, Bupa, AXA PPP, Aviva, Cigna and Vitality hold approximately 90-93% of the Gross Written Premium income of UK PMI providers.
-Refers to standard mental health cover when this is included in the selected health insurance or health trust product.
+†As of May 2021, this analysis is based on an internally conducted review of the consumer and SME health insurance markets using publicly available information from the major insurers in the UK health insurance markets.
+Combined, Bupa, AXA Health, Aviva and Vitality hold approximately 90 of the Gross Written Premium income of UK PMI providers.
+Refers to standard mental health cover when this is included in the selected health insurance product.
 We acknowledge that many schemes have bespoke benefits.

 ‡Conditions that come back are defined as chronic.
-As of June 2019, we removed the chronic mental health rule on our consumer policies.
-However, if you joined Bupa or renewed your policy before June 2019, the chronic rule will still apply until you renew.
-Your certificate will show the date of your next renewal – but please call us if you are unsure.
 For any business policies please refer to your policy documents to see if you have mental health as part of your cover.
 If you have mental health benefits your guide will confirm if your employer has chosen to remove the chronic rule for mental health conditions.